What Parents Should Know about RSV

 Providers will suction their nose, make sure they can eat, provide chest physical therapy to help break up the mucus and induce coughing, and provide IV fluids to help your baby stay hydrated if he or she is unable to eat.

-However, if a child is still struggling to breathe and needs additional intervention, South Shore Hospital is one of the few hospitals outside of Boston that offers a high-flow nasal cannula for babies, which delivers flow and oxygen to support breathing.
+However, if a child is still struggling to breathe and needs additional intervention, South Shore Hospital is one of the few hospitals outside of Boston that offers a high-flow nasal cannula for babies, which delivers oxygen to support breathing.

 The Pediatric Emergency Department and inpatient department is staffed 24/7 by board-certified pediatricians and hospitalists from Boston Children's Hospital.